gaehlerm/SoftwareEngineering/README.md

 ## Refactoring Process

 Writing code follows a similar process that I also use when writing this book here.
 I first started with writing down the basic ideas.
-Some rough drafts of what I wanted to have in this book.
+A rough draft of things that I wanted to have in this book.
 Some ideas I had for a long time, others I got while reading other books.
-Then I was reading the text over and over again and reworked it several times, clarifying something here and there, removing redundant parts, moving chapters around and adding some more explanations where needed.
+Then I was reading the text over and over again and reworked it several times, clarifying things here and there, removing redundant parts, moving chapters around and adding some more explanations where needed.
 Every time I started to understand my text better and could further improve it.
 Until I was roughly at the point where the text said what I wanted it to.
-Until I had put all my knowledge from my head into the text and sorted it out into a human readable piece of text.
+Until I had collected all my knowledge from my head and sorted it out into a human readable text.
 Or as Ward Cunningham had put it: "By refactoring I move the understanding from my head into the code."

 // add the graph from p.193, DDD.
 Refactoring is a non-linear process.

+// where does this text go?

 Refactoring, just as writing code, is a highly non-linear process.
 It cannot be planned too well because it is a creative process.
 And knowledge gains may come out of the blue.
 All of a sudden you understand the problem much better and the code can be improved accordingly.

 # 35. Refactoring techniques

-"To me, legacy code is code without tests" - Michael Feathers [WELC]
+"Work on the assumption that code is a 'best guess'.
+It is probably wrong." - Dave Farley [https://youtu.be/gLYYXKL-Jug?t=760]

 // WIP: This needs some more work.
 Read WELC and Refactoring and add some more examples.

 The techniques explained here mostly require an existing set of automated tests as changes to the code may introduce bugs otherwise.
-Refactoring can be done also without tests, though in most cases, it is a very dangerous game to play.
+Refactoring can be done also without tests.
+Though in most cases, this is a very dangerous game to play.
 Even if some techniques seem save to be applied without tests, there is always some latent danger of breaking the code in some way.
 Especially if you have global variables or overriden functions it becomes tricky.
-Refactoring code in compiled languages is a little bit easier than for interpreted languages as the compiler does valuable checking of names, functions, types, etc.
+Refactoring code in compiled languages is easier than in interpreted languages as the compiler does valuable checking of names, functions, types, etc.

 There is a plethora of concrete refactoring techniques to be applied in specific cases.
 I will only briefly explain some of them.
-Most originate from the book Refactoring of Martin Fowler [Refactoring, Addison Wesley, 2019].
-In the following I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code and the one categoriy from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests etc.
+Most originate from the book Refactoring of Martin Fowler [Refactoring, Improving the Design of Existing Code, 2019].
+In the following I will group these techniques into two categories: one category mostly explained in [Refactoring, Fowler] for good code and the one categoriy from [WELC, Feathers] for bad legacy code with global variables, inheritance, no tests etc. // will I explain the WELC stuff in the next chapter?

 Note that some of the techniques explained in the section on good code, for example renaming, can also be applied for legacy code.
 Meanwhile the techniques explained for legacy code don't make much sense for good code.

-## Refactoring good code
+They would quite certainly lead to bugs.

 When following the rules taught in this book, you should be writing good code.
 It is well tested, contains clear interfaces, no global variables, no side effects, etc. Still, you have to refactor once in a while.
 But it's comparably easy because you can focus on the refactoring part.
-The tests are already in place.
-In this section, you will learn some techniques that you can apply.
+The tests are already in place to make sure you don't break anything.
+In this section, you will learn some techniques that you can apply when refactoring.

-### Renaming
+## Renaming

 Even though renaming hardly changes the shape of the code, it should be done extremely often.
 Not only for good, but also for legacy code.
 Finding good names is one of the hardest tasks in programming as judging the quality of names is very difficult.
 There are some general rules how naming should be done, yet still it’s not easy at all.
 This leads to the fact, that there are many objects with suboptimal names.
 And as you write some code, it may happen that you spot something you just happen to know a better name.
 Then rename this object.
 This is the only way names get better over time.
 Don’t assume the author of the code knew it better.
 You have much more information now at hand that simplifies finding a good name.